timonus/TJActivityViewController/README.md

 ## Why

 While `UIActivityItemSource` is a powerful API for sharing through `UIActivityViewController`, it's a bit cumbersome to use and has limitations when it comes to overriding actions.
-Many products now have custom sharing SDKs that are as powerful or more powerful that their built-in share extensions, but developers who use `UIActivityViewController` are forced into using other app's share extensions.
-Some developers have taken to building their own bespoke sharing menus to work around this limitation of `UIActivityViewController`, but that leads to fragmented and incomplete sharing experiences across products. `TJActivityViewController` gives you the best of both worlds, you get to use the standard iOS share menu but customize the sharing options you'd like have special touches for.
+Many products now have custom sharing SDKs that are more powerful than their built-in share extensions, but developers who use `UIActivityViewController` are forced into using the less powerful share extensions.

+Some developers have taken to building their own bespoke sharing menus to work around this limitation of `UIActivityViewController`, but that leads to fragmented and incomplete sharing experiences across products. `TJActivityViewController` gives you the best of both worlds: you get to use the standard iOS share menu, and can still customize sharing options with your own special touches.

 For a more detailed blog post on the subject, see [here](https://medium.com/p/f24410308699).